pairing4good/tdd-next-amplify-gen2-tutorial/README.md

 ### Note List Component

-Let's pull out a `noteList.ys` component in order to separate these responsibilities.
+Let's pull out a `noteList.ts` component in order to separate these responsibilities.

 - Create a new file called `noteList.tsx` under the `src/app` directory.